stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/AncestralGuardian/index.md

 ---
-title: Path of the Ancestral Guardian
+title: Ancestral Guardian
 parent: Barbarian Talent Tree
 grand_parent: Warrior
 ---

-# Path of the Ancestral Guardian
+# Ancestral Guardian
 Some barbarians hail from cultures that revere their ancestors.
 These tribes teach that the warriors of the past linger in the world as mighty spirits, who can guide and protect the living.
 When a barbarian who follows this path rages, the barbarian contacts the spirit world and calls on these guardian spirits for aid.

 Barbarians who draw on their ancestral guardians can better fight to protect their tribes and their allies.
 In order to cement ties to their ancestral guardians, barbarians who follow this path cover themselves in elaborate tattoos that celebrate their ancestors’ deeds.
 These tattoos tell sagas of victories against terrible monsters and other fearsome rivals.